espocrm/documentation/docs/development/hooks.md

 class MyHook
 {
-    // An optional parameter, defines in which order hooks will be processed
+    // An optional parameter, defines in which order hooks will be processed.
-    // less value means sooner.
+    // Lesser value means sooner.
     public static $order = 5;

     public function __construct(